kazukioyama/calendar_line_bot/README.md

 Please enter the message below.

-Get Upcoming Event
+・Get Upcoming Event
 (→if you want to know your upcoming event)

-Get 10 Events
+・Get 10 Events
 (→if you want to know your latest 10 events)

-Switch Between Google Accounts
+・Switch Between Google Accounts
 (→if you want to switch between google accounts)

 ## Examples